 However, there are some upgrades that you can make to it in order to get more performance out of it:

 The first upgrade that I would make to this build is to add a solid state drive.

 The 1TB hard drive that this build comes with will give you plenty of storage for your system.
 However, as it is a traditional mechanical hard drive, it isn’t the fastest storage option out there.
 By adding a 250GB (or more) SSD to this build, you can move your operating system and some of your most-used games and applications onto the SSD to see improved load times.

-The third upgrade that I would make would be to upgrade the processor
+The second upgrade that I would make would be to upgrade the processor

 For this build, since it already has a graphics card in it that is capable of maxing games out on a 1080P monitor, upgrading the graphics card to a higher-end option probably doesn’t make sense unless you’re also upgrading your monitor.